Industrial Design Bachelor of Fine Arts Degree

 ID Senior Capstone II

-This is the second course in a two-course sequence in which an industrial design capstone project is developed.
-Focus is on finalizing design solution, presenting it in a capstone show, and creating a written document that addresses how the theories and methods used in the project have an impact on the current and future state of design in society.
-The capstone project is approved by a faculty committee.
+This is the second course in a two-course sequence in which the industrial design capstone project is completed.
+Students will finalize their design solution, publicly disseminate their work, and create a written document that addresses how the theories and methods used in the project have an impact on the current and future state of design in society.
 (Prerequisites: IDDE-407 or equivalent course.)
-Studio 6 (Spring).
+Lab 3, Lecture 2 (Fall or Spring).

 3